Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 ### AI (WIP)

-Will now play more defensively and stick together more.
+Should now play more defensively and stick together more.

+Should focus fire better.

-AI should play more to their roles (e.g. snipers should stay further back).
+Should play more to their roles (e.g. snipers should stay further back).

 ### Morale